qWeX23/joyent-assignment/README.md

 ## Go Application
 Write a simple API in Go which contains as many endpoints as you wish but should have at least 3
 * `/devices` this endpoint should return a list of devices.
-* `/interfaces` this endpoint shoud return a list of interfaces.
+* `/interfaces` this endpoint should return a list of interfaces.
 * `/reports` this endpoint should use the below JSON Object as POST payload to populate the device and interface information.

 ### JSON Object